Civlo85/gsmHat/README.md

   - Non-blocking receiving and sending SMS in background
   - Non-blocking calling
   - Non-blocking refreshing of actual gps position
+  - Non-blocking URL Call and receiving of response

 ## Usage